Control precisely how users link issues in your Jira Project

 Sometimes, the Jira native tools are simply too powerful when you need your users to perform specific tasks, and despite the best intentions they often make mistakes which can result in a messy Jira.

-Let's say your working on an ITSM Jira Service Desk portal where your clients can raise "Incident" tickets.
+Let's say your working on an ITSM Jira Service Management portal where your clients can raise "Incident" tickets.

 And that's it.
 You do not want them to link other requests or tasks within your projects, and you do not want them to create links of any other type.

 The "Link" option, native to Jira, cannot satisfy this use case:

 - is too permissive (all types of links can be created)